Board of Directors

 Chairman of the Board and Chief Executive Officer

-Mr. Fine has been involved in Investment Banking for more than 35 years working on a multitude of debt and equity financings, buy and sell side M & A, strategic advisory work and corporate restructurings.
-The majority of his time has been focused on transactions in the healthcare and consumer products area, including time with the Tempo Group of Jakarta, Indonesia when Mr. Fine and his family resided in Jakarta for two years.
+Mr. Fine has been involved in Investment Banking for over 35 years working on a multitude of debt and equity financings, buy and sell side M & A, strategic advisory work and corporate restructurings.
+Much of his time has been focused on transactions in the healthcare and consumer products area, including time with The Tempo Group of Jakarta, Indonesia when Mr. Fine and his family resided in Jakarta.

 Mr. Fine has been a guest lecturer at Ohio State University's Moritz School of Law.

 Director, Chief Operating Officer and Chief Scientific Officer

 Dr. Tate is a seasoned executive with more than 30 years of experience in the biotechnology, pharmaceutical and nutritional supplements industries including: branded generic drugs, intellectual property strategy, product development, and cGMP manufacturing.
 He is intimately familiar with food and drug marketing approval procedures, documentation and strategy in U.S. and foreign markets, experienced in implementation of all aspects of regulatory compliance and in successfully communicating with regulatory agency representatives.

 Dr. Tate has successfully established integrated regulatory compliance programs resulting in timely, cost effective corporate-wide compliance, meeting regulatory agency requirements and customer expectations.
 He closely monitors developments in U.S. and international regulations to maintain compliance and identify regulatory and intellectual property strategies for new products and markets.
 He holds patents and trademarks in material processing and food formulation.